NotMyLyfe/masseyhacks-submission/README.md

 # COVID Data (Working title)
-This project aims to use the latest statistics sourced from an API (https://covid19api.com/) referencing the WHO, CDC, and other related agencies for presentation on a website and Discord bot.
+This project aims to use the latest statistics sourced from an API (https://covid19api.com/) referencing Johns Hopkins CSSE for presentation on a website and Discord bot.

 ## The (url here) Website
 THe website will have a basic overview of (basic statistics list here) on the front page. (maybe) There will be dedicated pages that display more detailed information. (/maybe)